 Since the outbreak of Covid, the directors' priority has been the safety and wellbeing of employees to enable subsidiaries to maintain a safe and resilient air traffic control service for their airline and airport customers.
 The directors, in collaboration with NERL and NATS Services, actioned changes in operational working practices and home working, focussed on mental health and wellbeing and ensured regular communications to staff on business developments.
-To protect the workforce critical facilities were identified for safety, hygiene and maintenance activities including airport towers, engineering systems and key sites.
-Consultations also took place with trades unions on staff furloughing, pay and benefits, and voluntary redundancy and redeployment terms.
+Consultations took place with trades unions on staff pay and benefits and agreements were reached on pay settlements which recognised the contribution our employees continue to make, cost of living pressures and the wider challenges facing the aviation sector as it recovers from Covid.
+The company is developing a diverse and inclusive place to work and targeting a 50:50 gender split for all external recruitment (while also supporting diversity along LGBTQ+, race and ethnicity and disability lines).
+Our people play an essential role in everything we do.
+We want our employees feel valued and able to fulfil their potential in a workplace where their contribution is recognised and rewarded.
+Success is critical for attracting future talent and achieving our ambition to be a Top 25 employer.